 The school participates in the Federal Work-Study Program.
 The Federal Work-Study Program is designed to provide jobs to qualified students with financial need, allowing them to earn money to help pay education-related expenses.
 The program encourages community service work and work related to the student's course of study.
-Students are awarded Federal Work Study funds based on a federally prescribed formula.
+Students are awarded Federal Work-Study funds based on a federally prescribed formula.
 The school is an equal opportunity employer.

-Veteran's Education Benefits
+Veterans Education Benefits

-The school is authorized to train students receiving Veteran's Education Benefits as approved by the Department of Veteran's Affairs.
-Awards are determined by application with the Veteran's Education Department, and funding is disbursed directly to the institution for the Post 9/11 GI Bill® and the Yellow Ribbon Program (most other Chapters disburse funding directly to the student).
+The school is authorized to train students receiving Veterans Education Benefits as approved by the Department of Veterans Affairs.
+Awards are determined by application with the Department of Veterans Affairs, and funding is disbursed directly to the institution for the Post 9/11 GI Bill® and the Yellow Ribbon Program (most other Chapters disburse funding directly to the student).